Preoo/AoC_2019/readme.md

 Project filestructure is suboptimal and is forced by unittest testdiscovery issues and lack of time (&& motivation).

 Relevant inputs should be saved in /input/ in similar fashion.
+Some days solutions may include typehinting if types are primitives.